pchain-org/pweb3/docs/web3-pi-admin.rst

 ============

-The ``web3-eth-admin`` package allows you to interact with the Ethereum node's admin management.
+The ``web3-pi-admin`` package allows you to interact with the Pchain node's admin management.

 .. code-block:: javascript

-    import Web3 from 'web3';
+    import Web3 from 'pweb3';
-    import {Admin} from 'web3-eth-admin';
+    import {Admin} from 'web3-pi-admin';

-    // "Web3.givenProvider" will be set if in an Ethereum supported browser. const admin = new Admin(Web3.givenProvider || 'ws://some.local-or-remote.node:8546', null, options);
+    // "Web3.givenProvider" will be set if in an Pchain supported browser. const admin = new Admin(Web3.givenProvider || 'ws://some.local-or-remote.node:6970/pchain', null, options);

 ------------------------------------------------------------------------------